 Playing to Win

-This contemporary romance is a paperback edition that was published by Berkley Trade on September 4, 2012 and has 320 pages.
+contemporary romance that was published by Berkley Trade on September 4, 2012 and has 320 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Mountain Moonlight, Unlaced, Riding on Instinct, The Perfect Play, Riding the Night, Fall Fury, Changing the Game, Heart of a Killer, Forbidden Fantasies, Taking a Shot, Nautier and Wilder, Wild, Wicked, & Wanton, Thrown by a Curve, One Sweet Ride, Straddling the Line, Melting the Ice, All Wound Up, "Hot Holiday Nights", Unexpected Rush
+Other books by this author which I have reviewed include Mountain Moonlight, Unlaced, Riding on Instinct, The Perfect Play, Riding the Night, Fall Fury, Changing the Game, Heart of a Killer, Forbidden Fantasies, Taking a Shot, Nautier and Wilder, Wild, Wicked, & Wanton, Thrown by a Curve, One Sweet Ride, Straddling the Line, Melting the Ice, All Wound Up, "Hot Holiday Nights", Unexpected Rush

 Fourth in the Play-by-Play sports romance series revolving around the Rileys and their friends in St. Louis.